mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 | The user should be able to press the generate map button and see the full map | [user interface] |
 | The user should be able to press the see map button and see the full map | [user interface] |

-#### 3.2.7 Pick Map theme
+#### 3.2.7 Pick Map theme and level
 **What is the Goal of the use case?**
 Map themes are the type of dungeon the game takes place in.
 They determine monster population.
-The Dungeon Master shall be able to pick what themed dungeon they would like to play in before map generation.
+The Dungeon Master shall be able to pick what themed dungeon and level they would like to play in before map generation.
+The DM should also be able to also specify a random theme or level.

 **Who benefits from the result of this use case?**
 This use case benefits the DM in the sense that they'll be able to choose what sort of experience they want the game session to have.

 **How will this use case be achieved?**
-The Dungeon master shall choose the theme of the dungeon before map generation.
+The Dungeon master shall choose the theme and level (or random theme/level)of the dungeon before map generation.

 **How will we verify this specific requirement?**
 Map themes are a pre-requisite for monster population.
-If successfully implemented, the types of monsters within the dungeon should be consistent to the theme (for instance, undead shouldn't be spawning in an bandit hideout).
+If successfully implemented, the types of monsters within the dungeon should be consistent to the theme (for instance, undead shouldn't be spawning in an bandit hideout) and the difficulty of the monsters should more difficult (more health, damage, armour levels, etc.) than the levels below the chosen level.

 **What limitations are there to achieving the use case?**
 - This use case is used after the Dungeon Master role is assigned.